 - Repeat until all cookies are decorated.

 These are great for bake sales, kids parties and easter baking.
 Easter cookies that the whole family will love and the kids can join in the fun of making.
 It’s a sugary delight with cinnamon and frosting, who doesn’t love that combination?
+They will look so cute on your Easter table – give them pride of place next to a rice krispie Easter egg cake and some Easter blondies!

 I may not be a chef but my baking skills come from my momma.
 She has taught me everything I know and I still learn from her each and everyday.
 I can’t wait to learn more from her and maybe this summer she can help me perfect my cooking skills as much as my baking skills.
-Like this recipe, why not pin it for later?
-If you try it out would love to see your photo, tag me on Instagram or Twitter and I will be sure to reshare.